Binary state machine

 because \(\texttt{sgn}(a) > \texttt{sgn}(b)\) i.e. \(a\) is negative and \(b\) is positive.
 If \(\texttt{sgn}(a) \neq \texttt{sgn}(b)\), we can simply compare \(a\) and \(b\) using the same strategy as before, because the natural lexicographic order is preserved in this case.
 Then, we have the following cases when comparing \(a\) and \(b\):

 Recall that we are processing the bytes of \(a\) and \(b\) from the less significant bytes to the most significant bytes.
 Hence, we need to adapt our strategy following this order.
-The strategy will be almost the same than in the unsigned operation.
+The strategy is almost the same as in the unsigned operation.

 (a) If \(a_0 < b_0\), we set \(\texttt{carry} = 1\).